 Genesis Mining’s dashboard, although nothing to write home about, serves its purpose.
 It’s not as advanced or visually intuitive as some, but overall does what it needs to, and provides some detailed payment graphs as well.
 Check out the screenshots of their user interface to see what I’m talking about.

 Payment Reliability Rating

-Genesis Mining sends out daily payments, and so far I have received them as expected over the last 2 years of mining.
+Genesis Mining sends out daily payments, and so far I have received them as expected over the last 2 weeks of mining.
 No complaints in this category.
-I will post some updated screeshshots from my account as soon as I have a chance.
+You can check out the screenshots for proof.

 Genesis Mining Signup and Referral Bonus

 There are a number of reasons that Genesis Mining is ranked as the #1 cloud mining company.
 They are a company you can trust, they offer lifetime contracts, and their maintenance fees are very reasonable.
 Their dashboard interface is simple and intuitive.
 The only downside here is the price of their mining contracts; they sell contracts at a premium to their competitors.
 Then again, that price is mostly offset by their reasonable maintenance fees.
-To top it off, Genesis Mining offers a massive signup bonus (as long as you sign up using one of our links).
+To top it off, Genesis Mining offers a decent referral bonus that also pays out as a signup bonus.